(Updated 16 May 2014).

 On completion of the works, Sidcup High Street will be returned to two-way working.

 The Council apologises in advance for any inconvenience caused during these works.

-Should you have any comments or queries regarding this scheme or the traffic controls outlined above, please view the Sidcup Regeneration FAQs under related downloads.
-If you cannot find you the answer there, contact Sidcup Regeneration which will enable us to direct your queries to the correct team/officer, and you will get a prompt reply.
+Should you have any comments or queries regarding this scheme or the traffic controls outlined above, please see the Sidcup Regeneration FAQs available as a PDF under related downloads.
+If you cannot find the answer there, contact Sidcup Regeneration which will enable us to direct your queries to the correct team/officer, and you will get a prompt reply.

 Engineering Services Full details for Sidcup Regeneration